w3c/wai-intro-atag/content/education.md

   </ul>
 </div>

 Promote the accessibility features of your tool.
 For example, you can document how to produce accessible content.
-When your tool actively promotes the creation of accessible content, it helps those who are new to accessibility as well as encouraging authors to create accessible content.
+When your tool actively promotes the creation of accessible content, it helps those who are new to accessibility as well as it encourages users to create accessible content.

 ## The Accessibility Standard to Help You